oracle/graal/truffle/docs/TruffleStrings.md

 * `hashCode`: The string's hash code, exposed via `HashCodeNode`.
 The hash code is dependent on the string's encoding;
   strings must always be converted to a common encoding before comparing their hash codes!

-See the below how to query all properties exposed by `TruffleString`:
+See the below example how to query all properties exposed by `TruffleString`:

 ```java
 import com.oracle.truffle.api.dsl.Cached;